Best Views in New York

 There is no better way to take in all of Manhattan than to take a helicopter flight.
 It really is an unforgettable way to see all of Manhattan.
 So, for the best views, memories and photos, I recommend booking a New York helicopter tour.
 I have done several flights myself and recommend it to everybody.

-New York is home to almost 6000 highrises.
+New York is home to over 6000 highrises.
 They come in all shapes and sizes.
 Some of the highest and most famous ones are open to the public and you can go all the way to the top.
-These buildings offer you the most spectacular views of New York:
+These buildings offer you the most spectacular views of New York.
+Do you want to know which one is the best for you to visit?
+Compare the observation decks in New York!

 Empire State Building

-The Empire State Building, open 365 days a year from 8:00 till 2:00 is widely regarded as one of the world’s most famous buildings.
+The Empire State Building, open 365 days a year from 10:00 to 22:00 is widely regarded as one of the world’s most famous buildings.
 It’s a must-visit for every New York visitor.
-You can visit the 86th floor and even the 102nd for $20 extra!
+You can visit the 86th floor and even the 102nd for an extra fee!
 Enjoying the view from atop the Empire State Building is definitely worth it.

 One World Observatory

 One World Trade Center is New York’s tallest building.
-The skyscraper, formerly known as the Freedom Tower, is 542 metres tall including its antenna and without it, it’s just as high as the Twin Towers once were: 417 metres high.
+The skyscraper, formerly known as the Freedom Tower, is 1,776 feet (542 metres) tall including its antenna and without it, it’s just as high as the Twin Towers once were: 1,368 feet (417 metres) high.
 The observation deck called One World Observatory consists of three floors.
 On the 100th, 101st and 102nd floor you get a 360-degree view from behind the glass.
 You will see Downtown Manhattan, Brooklyn, Staten Island, the Statue of Liberty and New Jersey.

 Top of the Rock